aliakbar1881/ML_DS_1403/README.md

             - 1_waterQuality.ipynb: this is the solution of question 8 in Hands on Ml book
             - 2_MNIST.ipynb: this is the solution of question 9 in Hands on Ml book
             - 3_Colifornia.ipynb: this is the solution of question 10 in Hands on Ml book
+        - chapter6:
+            - 1_moons.ipynb: this is the solution of question 7, 8 in Hands on ML book
     1. dataset:
         chapter2:
             - house_price.csv: this is my friend's dataset in university that worked on it and i worked too.